 Director, TRIO Upward Bound

 Since graduating from Avila University in Kansas City in 2018 with a BFA in Directing and Producing, Nicholas has continued being a lifelong learner through extended studies.
-In December of 2021, Nicholas will be receiving additional degrees in Public Administration and Education.
-He then plans to pursue an M.Ed. in Education Policy and Leadership starting in the Fall of 2022.
+In December 2021, Nicholas received additional degrees in Public Administration and Education from Central Methodist University.
+He starts his Master's in Education Policy in Spring of 2023.

 In his free time, you can find Nicholas watching a theater show, taking a camping trip, or trying a new eatery in town.